 \subsection{Recall on six most-frequent constituent types}

 Table~\ref{tbl:recall} shows the recall of the six most frequent constituent types on the English test set, following \citet{yang-etal-2021-pcfgs}.
-We see that PCFGs trained with SemInfo achieves significant improvement in Noun Phrases (NP), Verb Phrase (VP), and Subordinate Clauses (SBAR).
+We see that PCFGs trained with SemInfo achieve significant improvement in Noun Phrases (NP), Verb Phrases (VP), and Subordinate Clauses (SBAR).
 These three constituents are the most typical constituents that carry semantic information.
 The significant improvement underscores the importance of semantic information in identifying the constituent structure.